LuaanNguyen/portfolio/src/content/blog/openai-devday.md

 ## Dinner

-One of the coolest perks of being in the Lab is getting invited to [OpenAI DevDay](https://openai.com/devday/) in San Francisco.
+One of the coolest perks of being in the Lab is getting invited to [DevDay](https://openai.com/devday/) in San Francisco.
 It happened right in the middle of my midterms, but there was no way I was missing that, so I booked a flight and studied in airports between connections.

 The night before the event, we had a dinner at [China Live](https://chinalivesf.com/).
 It was a fancy full-course styled meal.
 We were finally meeting everyone in person after working together online for months.
 Putting faces to names felt surreal.

-After dinner, a few of us decided to explore the city, which was probably not the smartest idea.
+After dinner, a few of us decided to explore the city, which was probably not the smartest idea 🙏🏽.
 We ended up at a small community motel where another Lab member was staying, and somehow that turned into karaoke until 2 a.m. with people from all over the world.
 Easily one of my favorite memories from the trip.

 ![Dinner at China Live](/blogs/dinner.jpg)